Ninja-Squad/ninja-squad.github.com/_posts/2016-12-22-what-is-new-angular-2.3-and-2.4.md

 when you go from `races/12` to `races/13`, the router will keep the `RaceComponent` (instead of destroying it and recreating it).
 This is powerful, but you then need to subscribe to an observable from the router to know when the parameters change, to display the correct race for example.

-This is still the default behavior, but you can now turn it off, and ask the router to destroy and recreate your component every time, by implement [a `RouteReuseStrategy`](https://angular.io/docs/ts/latest/api/router/index/RouteReuseStrategy-class.html).
+This is still the default behavior, but you can now turn it off, and ask the router to destroy and recreate your component every time, by implementing [a `RouteReuseStrategy`](https://angular.io/docs/ts/latest/api/router/index/RouteReuseStrategy-class.html).

 See you next year to dig in the new releases, and the upcoming Angular 4!